kusog/jekyller-services/README.md

 Hosted sites in github pages are free, which gives you a versioned continuous deployment based website which can optionally have its own domain name you purchase.
-The first 1 million calls to Amazon Lambda based services are free, and after that cost very little.  **For most sites, that means the total cost to host your site is the cost of the domain name.**
+The first 1 million calls to Amazon Lambda based services are free, and after that cost very little.  **For most sites, that means the total cost to host your site and services is the cost of the domain name.**

 Anther major benefit from this type of system is that the content of the site automatically gets versioning for all the pages and posts in the site.
 Future work of this project could include showing the commit history of